aspnet/Blazor.Docs/docs/components/index.md

     onchange="@CheckboxChanged" />

 @functions {
-    void CheckboxChanged(UIMouseEventArgs e)
+    void CheckboxChanged()
     {
         ...
     }
 }
 ```

-For some events, event-specific event argument types are permitted (for example, `UIEventArgs`, `UIMouseEventArgs`).
-If access to one of these event types isn't necessary, it isn't required in the method signature.
+For some events, event-specific event argument types are permitted.
+If access to one of these event types isn't necessary, it isn't required in the method call.

+The list of supported event arguments is:

+* UIEventArgs
+* UIChangeEventArgs
+* UIKeyboardEventArgs
+* UIMouseEventArgs

 Lambda expressions can also be used: